-In order to be considered for a placement at the House of Commons you must fill in the appropriate application form.
-If you are applying for more than one of the placements you will need to fill in an application form for each placement.
-We do NOT accept a Curriculum Vitae as form of an application.
+In order to be considered for a placement at the House of Commons, you must fill in the appropriate application form.
+If you are applying for more than one of the placement opportunities, you will need to submit an application form for each placement.
+We do not accept CVs in the recruitment process.

 Can I apply if I am a foreign student?

-Anyone who is studying at a University in England, Wales, Northern Ireland or Scotland, who is on a 4 year undergraduate sandwich course can apply for the placements, provided they meet the necessary requirements (as outlined in the Placement Information booklet and individual Job Descriptions).
-Any appointment will be subject to our pre-employment enquiries.
+Anyone who is studying at a university in England, Wales, Northern Ireland or Scotland who is on a four year undergraduate sandwich course can apply for the placements, provided that they meet the necessary requirements (as outlined in the relevant job descriptions and information booklet).
+Any appointments will be subject to our pre-employment enquiries.

-The closing date for applications for the 2014-2015 Sandwich Student Placement Scheme is the 31st January 2014.
+The closing date for applications for the 2015-2016 Sandwich Student Placement Scheme is Midnight on the 31st January 2015.

 When will I be invited to interview?

-All candidates selected for interview will be notified by the Recruitment Team, in writing.
-If you have not heard from the Sandwich Placement Coordinators by March 2013 you should assume that you have not been selected for interview.
-Short listed candidates will be interviewed in Westminster in March/April 2014.
-The interview process may include a tour of the Palace of Westminster and of the Department.
+All candidates selected for interview will be notified by the Recruitment team via email.
+If you have not heard from the Sandwich Placement Coordinators before the end of March 2015, you should assume that you have not been selected for interview.
+Short-listed candidates will be interviewed in Westminster in February/March 2015.

 Can I have additional study leave?